-Is There Discord in Your Church?
+Is There Discord In Your Church?

 Is there discord in your church?
 If so, how much do you personally contribute to it?